Restless Leg SyndromeAdmin2021-08-13T12:58:25-04:00

 There is no medical test to diagnose RLS; however, doctors may use blood tests and other exams to rule out other conditions.
-The diagnosis of RLS is based on a patient’s symptoms and answers to questions concerning family history of similar symptoms, medication use, the presence of other symptoms or medical conditions, or problems with daytime sleepiness.
+RLS diagnosis is based on a patient’s symptoms and answers to questions concerning family history of similar symptoms, medication use, the presence of other symptoms or medical conditions, or problems with daytime sleepiness.

-In most people, poor sleep and daytime sleepiness are the most bothersome symptoms of RLS.
-Because, many patients do not link their sleep problem with the strange sensations in their legs.
+In most people, poor sleep and daytime sleepiness are the most bothersome symptoms of RLS because many patients do not link their sleep problems with the strange sensations in their legs.

 Sleep disturbances have many different causes.
 Your healthcare provider may ask you detailed questions, including current and prior medical problems, family medical problems, medications, work history, travel history, personal habits, and your lifestyle.
 Your health care provider will also look for signs of an underlying cause for your sleep problem.